djolertrk/revLANG/README.md

 # revLANG
-This is a dummy parser of the revLANG IR language.
+This is a dummy parser of the revLANG IR (toy) language.

+The revLANG is an intermediate-level representation of code implemented as a coding exercise.